-Leggings + long-sleeve + oversized cardigan + slip ons
+Leggings + graphic tee + oversized cardigan + slip ons

-You can't go wrong with this basic and simple comfy outfit combo.
+You can’t go wrong with this basic and simple comfy outfit combo.
 Leggings are a fashion staple for planes and a cozy tee and oversized cardigan will add the coverage you need.
-Finish with on-trend Vans slip-ons.
+Finish with classic Converse slip-ons and a patterned scarf.

 Comfortable Airport Outfit #3:

 Leggings + button-down shirt + scarf + denim jacket

 This is a more fashion-forward take on your usual “leggings for the airport” outfit.
 Just mix in a few stylish pieces, like a slightly oversized button-down shirt, a colorful scarf, and a classic medium wash denim jacket.
 Finish with simple slip on sneakers.